 How many Latinos were in this group?
 What percentage of the sample reflected African Americans?
 What was the most commonly used drug?
 What percentage of teens had used it in the last year?
 What percentage of teens reported having ever been to college?
 Do basic math to figure out the following number: What percentage thought it was either "unlikely" or "very unlikely" that they were infected with the Hepatitis C virus?
-Do pie-chart/ graphs of "Groups of Cases," putting your race/ ethnicity variables in one at a time to represent the "Slices."
+Do a series of pie-charts/graphs of "Groups of Cases," putting your race/ethnicity variables in one at a time to represent the "Slices" (figure out why you can't accurately represent ethnicity in a single pie-chart).
 Do a simple bar chart of levels of education, putting "highest level of education completed as the Category axis.
 Cut and paste these charts into your homework to turn in.

-Week 8 (March 8-14).
-Data Analysis and Presentation - I (Selecting out groups, creating and computing new variables, running frequencies)
+Week 8 (March 6 - 12).
+Data Analysis: Univariate and Descriptive Statistics - I (Selecting out groups, creating and computing new variables, running frequencies)